ChathurikaA/MDKnapsack/README.md

  ```
   java -jar SimulatedAnnealingMKP.jar
   ```
- This will read the data from the file *data.pref* in the project directly and out put the result to the *resultOfSimulatedAnnealiing.preff* file.
+ This will read the data from the file *data.pref* in the project directly and output the result to the *resultOfSimulatedAnnealiing.preff* file.

  ```
   java -jar SimulatedAnnealingMKP.jar <file_path>
   ```
-  This will read the data from the file specified in the *file_path* and out put the result to the *resultOfSimulatedAnnealiing.pref* file.
+  This will read the data from the file specified in the *file_path* and output the result to the *resultOfSimulatedAnnealiing.pref* file.
   ```
     java -jar SimulatedAnnealingMKP.jar <file_path> <initial_temperature_value>